John Roest

 • training a custom YOLO model specifically for drone detection

-• persisting detections in a database
+• persisting detections to a database

-• triggering alerts when repeated detections occur
+• triggering alerts on repeated detections

 • processing RTSP or IP camera streams

-Complete Python implementation
+Complete Python implementation#

 import time